ndrewtl/airspace-jekyll/_posts/2018-10-31-iris-python-data-vis.md

           mean: time (6 hour)
 ```

-To access a cube`s data array the ``data`` property exists.
+To access a cube's data array the `data` property exists.
 This is either a NumPy array or in some cases a NumPy masked array.
-It is very important to note that for most of the supported filetypes in Iris, the cube`s data isn`t actually loaded until you request it via this property (either directly or indirectly).
+It is very important to note that for most of the supported filetypes in Iris, the cube's data isn't actually loaded until you request it via this property (either directly or indirectly).
 After you`ve accessed the data once, it is stored on the cube and thus won`t be loaded from disk again.

-To find the shape of a cube`s data it is possible to call ``cube.data.shape`` or ``cube.data.ndim``, but this will trigger any unloaded data to be loaded.
-Therefore ``shape`` and ``ndim`` are properties available directly on the cube that do not unnecessarily load data.
+To find the shape of a cube's data it is possible to call `cube.data.shape` or `cube.data.ndim`, but this will trigger any unloaded data to be loaded.
+Therefore `shape` and `ndim` are properties available directly on the cube that do not unnecessarily load data.

 ```python
 cube = iris.load_cube(iris.sample_data_path('A1B_north_america.nc'))